Converting old 1960s Dodge vehicles with front drum brakes to disk brakes is a topic talked about countless times in many articles.

 I will update my progress of how it works for me if anyone else has the same problem.

-There are many good older articles which are worth reading but a little dated for 2016.
+There are many good older articles which are worth reading but a little dated.

 Keep in mind this is only my experience and I am not claiming to be a professional, even though I have been working on cars my whole life I have never done a drum to disk brake conversion.